dhellmann/pymotw-3/source/data_types.rst

 structures, but when they do, the standard library provides powerful and well-tested versions that are ready to be used.

+The :mod:`enum` module provides an implementation of an *enumeration* type, with iteration and comparison capabilities.
+It can be used to create well-defined symbols for values, instead of using literal integer or strings.

 The :mod:`collections` module includes implementations of several data structures that extend those found in other modules.
 For example, :class:`Deque` is a double-ended queue, and allows the addition or